anwarpiracha/MY_CS_BC_Projects/README.md

 ### Below are some useful commands
 Execute the below command to download the ansibles from GitHub

-change directory to /etc/ansible/ and update the hosts file by running below command nano hosts
+change directory to /etc/ansible/ and update the hosts file by running below command:

+nano hosts

 make following changes in hosts file and add the ip address of all the DVWA servers that you are going to deploy